American Citizen Services

 After the March 11, 2011 earthquake and tsunami damaged the Fukushima Daiichi nuclear power plant, radiation was released into the environment near the plant.
 Japanese government officials have taken steps to protect public health, including evacuating the area around the plant and stopping production and distribution of food from affected areas to other parts of Japan and the world.
 Japan has also implemented a broad program of radiation monitoring, centering on Fukushima Prefecture.
 Regular monitoring of air, food, and water for radiation continues and additional information on these activities is provided below.

-More than two years after the accident, the Fukushima Daiichi nuclear power plant is stable, but still severely damaged.
+More than three years after the accident, the Fukushima Daiichi nuclear power plant is stable, but still severely damaged.
 The Tokyo Electric Power Company (TEPCO) is working with Japanese government agencies to address leaks of contaminated water on the site.
 TEPCO and Japanese government agencies routinely monitor levels of radiation in the seawater near the Fukushima Daiichi nuclear power plant to identify contamination levels.
 TEPCO provides regular technical updates in English of its efforts and radiation monitoring.

 Japanese authorities have not identified any radiation levels, outside of restricted access areas, that increase radiation exposure risks for residents of Japan.
 Japanese authorities also conduct regular inspections of food and tap water and have not identified any increased radiation levels.
 For more information on these efforts and to view the latest results, please see the links below.